Analyzing Mandiant (MNDT) & Its Competitors

 |2.56

-Mandiant presently has a consensus target price of $19.00, indicating a potential upside of 10.40%.
-As a group, “Computer peripheral equipment, not elsewhere classified” companies have a potential upside of 13.60%.
-Given Mandiant’s competitors stronger consensus rating and higher probable upside, analysts clearly believe Mandiant has less favorable growth aspects than its competitors.
+Mandiant presently has a consensus target price of $19.00, indicating a potential upside of 10.72%.
+As a group, “Computer peripheral equipment, not elsewhere classified” companies have a potential upside of 12.95%.
+Given Mandiant’s competitors stronger consensus rating and higher possible upside, analysts clearly believe Mandiant has less favorable growth aspects than its competitors.

+84.1% of Mandiant shares are owned by institutional investors.
+Comparatively, 56.8% of shares of all “Computer peripheral equipment, not elsewhere classified” companies are owned by institutional investors.
+2.1% of Mandiant shares are owned by insiders.
+Comparatively, 18.0% of shares of all “Computer peripheral equipment, not elsewhere classified” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

 Summary